Installing a service using the CLI

 Installing a service using the GUI

-From the DC/OS GUI you can install services from the Services or Catalog tab.
-The Catalog tab shows all of the available DC/OS services from the package repositories.
+From the DC/OS GUI you can install services from the Services or Universe tab.
+The Universe tab shows all of the available DC/OS services from package repositories.
 The Services tab provides a full featured interface to the native DC/OS Marathon instance.

-Navigate to the Catalog tab in the DC/OS GUI.
+Navigate to the Universe > Packages page in the DC/OS GUI.

 Navigate to the Services tab in the DC/OS GUI.